Day of the Barricades: Barricades

 The barricades of wagons, timbers and hogsheads (barriques) (Note: They were chained together with chains that appeared suddenly at each point.) blocked access at major points in the city, beginning early in the day in the university quarter, where a certain Crucé, leader of the Seize, coordinated efforts.
 The barricades so hastily erected in the streets from materials at hand were the first appearance of that staple of French revolutions.
 (Note: A second Journée des barricades occurred during the Fronde, 1648.
 Barricades in the streets of Paris were a feature of the French Revolution and of every revolutionary moment of tension since.
-The construction of the city's wide boulevards during the Hausmann renovation was driven, in part, by a desire to make it harder to barricade the city's streets.)
+The construction of the city's wide boulevards during the Haussmann renovation was driven, in part, by a desire to make it harder to barricade the city's streets.)
 The militia formed the backbone of the revolt; the royal troops were immobilised in the various quartiers.
 The duc de Guise accepted an urgent message from the King to permit the orderly withdrawal of the foreign troops: "by consenting to rescue the royal forces, at the same time as claiming to save the city, he was able to project an image of his innocence and virtue, while actually delivering a fatal blow to the king's authority."

 Royal forces

 The royal forces withdrew to the Louvre, as all the gates of Paris were closed save the Porte Saint-Honoré.
 The following day, 13 May 1588, the king was prevented from going to the Sainte-Chapelle, but the Porte Neuve, between the Louvre and the Tuileries, was left unguarded.
 An urgent message from the hôtel de Guise, whether betraying the unclear purposes of Guise or following his interest in not being seen to harm the king, convinced Henri to flee to Chartres.
-By day's end some sixty soldiers had been killed in sporadic violence, the Bastille had capitulated and the duc de Guise was in undisputed possession of Paris, where he was offered the crown but refused it.
+By day's end, some sixty soldiers had been killed in sporadic violence, the Bastille had capitulated and the duc de Guise was in undisputed possession of Paris, where he was offered the crown but refused it.